-The UV radiation (290-400 nm) in sunlight can affect peoples' health in both detrimental and beneficial ways.
-Short-term detrimental health effects include sunburn and immune suppression, while long-term detrimental health effects include cataracts, photoaging, and DNA damage with mutations that can lead to non-melanoma and melanoma skin cancers.
-Beneficial health effects of UV radiation include medical detection and treatments of diseases such as cancers, possible reduction in the mortality from some cancers including colon (Garland et al. 1989), breast, prostate (Freedman et al. 2002) and melanoma (Berwick et al. 2005), and vitamin D3 production (Holick et al. 1980).
+Ultraviolet (UV) radiation (290-400 nm) in sunlight can affect people's health in both detrimental and beneficial ways.
+Short-term detrimental health effects include sunburn and immune suppression, and long-term detrimental health effects include cataracts, photoaging, and DNA damage with mutations that can lead to nonmelanoma and melanoma skin cancers.
+Beneficial health effects of UV radiation include medical detection and treatments of diseases such as cancers; possible reduction in the mortality from some cancers, including colon cancer (Garland et al. 1989), breast and prostate cancer (Freedman et al. 2002), and melanoma (Berwick et al. 2005); and vitamin D3 production (Holick et al. 1980).

-Children may need more vitamin D_3 than those recently recommended (600 IU/day) by the Institute of Medicine (2011) to maintain healthy muscles (Pfeifer et al. 2002), bones (Holick 2007), and general health (Holick 2011; Heaney and Holick 2011).
-For example, the risk of type 1 diabetes may be significantly reduced in children, if they take 2,000 IU/day of vitamin D supplements early in life (Ponsonby et al. 2009; Zipitis and Akobeng 2008) Conversely, there is some evidence that infants who develop rickets, a consequence of vitamin D deficiency, are at increased risk of type 1 diabetes mellitus (Hyppönen et al. 2001).
+Children may need more vitamin D3 than amounts recently recommended (600 IU/day) by the Institute of Medicine (2011) to maintain healthy muscles (Pfeifer et al. 2002), bones (Holick 2007), and general health (Heaney and Holick 2011; Holick 2011).
+For example, the risk of type 1 diabetes may be significantly reduced in children if they take 2,000 IU/day of vitamin D supplements early in life (Ponsonby et al. 2009; Zipitis and Akobeng 2008).
+Conversely, there is some evidence that infants who develop rickets, a consequence of vitamin D deficiency, are at increased risk of type 1 diabetes mellitus (Hyppönen et al. 2001).
+Thus, correct levels of vitamin D may prevent or reduce the occurrence of type 1 diabetes mellitus (Harris 2005).

-For most children, the major source of vitamin D_3 comes from exposing their skin to sunlight (Glerup et al. 2000).
-In animals, yeast, fungi, and plants, sunlight forms either vitamin D_3 or D_2 , both of which may be equally effective in maintaining human serum levels of 25hydroxyvitamin D (25(OH)D; where the 'D' represents both D_2 and D_3 ; Holick et al. 2008).
-Vitamin D_3 production occurs in human skin when UVB (290-315 nm) photons convert the 7dehydrocholesterol, or provitamin D_3 , that keratinocytes make to previtamin D_3 , which thermally isomerizes to vitamin D3 (Holick et al. 1995).
-Vitamin D3 that forms in the skin, and vitamin D2 or D3 from dietary sources, is carried into the blood stream by the vitamin D binding protein, an alpha1 globulin.
-The liver enzyme, vitamin D-25-hydroxylase, hydroxylates it to 25(OH)D and then the kidney enzyme 25(OH)D-1-alpha-hydroxylase further hydroxylates it to the hormonally active form, 1, 25-dihydroxyvitamin D (1, 25(OH)2D).
-In addition to liver and kidney cells, most cells in the body can convert either vitamin D or 25(OH)D to 1, 25(OH)2D including colon, breast, lung, prostate, keratinocytes and melanoma cells (Reichrath et al. 2007; Zehnder et al. 2001).
+For most children, the major source of vitamin D3 comes from exposing their skin to sunlight (Glerup et al. 2000).
+In animals, yeast, fungi, and plants, sunlight forms either vitamin D3 or D2, both of which may be equally effective in maintaining human serum levels of 25-hydroxyvitamin D [25(OH) D; D represents both D2 and D3; Holick et al. 2008].
+Vitamin D3 production occurs in human skin when ultraviolet B (UVB; 290-315 nm) photons convert 7-dehydrocholesterol, or provitamin D3, made by keratinocytes to previtamin D3 (MacLaughlin et al. 1982), which thermally isomerizes to vitamin D3 (Holick et al. 1995b).
+Vitamin D3 that forms in the skin and vitamin D2 or D3 from dietary sources are carried into the bloodstream by vitamin D-binding protein, an alpha1 globulin.
+The liver enzyme vitamin D-25-hydroxylase hydroxylates it to 25(OH) D, and then the kidney enzyme 25(OH) D-1-α-hydroxylase further hydroxylates it to the hormonally active form, 1,25-dihydroxyvitamin D [1,25(OH)2D].
+In addition to liver and kidney cells, most cells in the body can convert either vitamin D or 25(OH)D to 1,25(OH)2D, including colon, breast, lung, and prostate cells, keratinocytes, and melanoma cells (Reichrath et al. 2007; Zehnder et al. 2001).